 - Story Place — Review basic concepts through a small database of Spanish activities and books.
 There isn’t much here, but it’s useful for one therapy session.
 (PK-1) FREE

-- TuDiscoveryKids — If you have students that are obsessed with cartoon characters, this website has a few memory and puzzles games that may help you reach some of those more challenging kids.
-I personally have not used it because it’s too branded for me.
+- TuDiscoveryKids — This is a website for students obsessed with cartoon characters.
+It has a few memory and puzzles games that may help you reach some of those more challenging kids.
+The website is too branded for me.
 I see it more as a website that you can share with parents.
 (PK-1) FREE

 - GoNoodle — My students just love GoNoodle videos, which I use in teletherapy after a session where the kids are desperate for movement breaks.
 They have a few Spanish videos!
 FREE and PAID versions ($10/month or $99/year for pro)

-I’m relieved to finally have a blog post up all about my favorite sites — I can bookmark my own post so that I can easily click over to my favorite Spanish websites for children with communication disorders!
+It’s exciting to have a blog post up all about my favorite sites.
+I bookmarked my own post so that I can easily click over to my favorite Spanish websites for children with communication disorders.
 Thanks so much for reading!